Antipowers in Uniform Morphic Words and the Fibonacci Word: Antipowers in the Fibonacci Word

-This research was funded by NSF/DMS grant 1659047 and NSA grant H98230-18-1-0010.
-The author would like to thank Prof.\ Joe Gallian for organizing the Duluth REU where this research took place, as well as advisors Aaron Berger and Colin Defant for suggesting the problem.
+\acknowledgements The author would like to thank Prof.\ Joe Gallian for organizing the Duluth REU where this research took place, as well as advisors Aaron Berger and Colin Defant for suggesting the problem.
 The author would also like to thank Defant, Gallian, and Shyam Narayanan for providing helpful comments on drafts of this paper.